calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

+Introduction to Facilitating Learning in Higher Education (IFL): A Critical Reflection on my Teaching
+===

+Allan Callaghan

+allan.callaghan@canterbury.ac.uk

+Word Count: 2691

 Introduction
 ------------

-This is a first-person critical reflection to demonstrate my progress towards the UK Professional Standards Framework (2011).
-I have recently started in the role of Lecturer in Education of Computing at Canterbury Christ Church University.
-My role is to support trainee teachers in their first year of teaching.
-I am responsible for designing/delivering subject pedagogy sessions and providing ongoing support to mentors that support trainees in their school placements.
+This is a first-person critical reflection to demonstrate my progress towards the UK Professional Standards Framework (UKPSF 2011).
+I have recently started in the role of _Lecturer in Education of Computing_ at Canterbury Christ Church University.
+My role is to support trainee teachers in their first year of secondary school teaching.
+I am responsible for designing/delivering subject pedagogy sessions and providing ongoing support to mentors that support trainees in school placements.

-The concept of teaching teachers is a very meta concept.
-The skills involved in teaching are often considered higher order skills (Bloom 19xx).
+The concept of _teaching teachers_ is a very meta concept.
+The skills involved in teaching are often considered higher order skills (Bloom 1964).
 The skills of a teacher can be normally assessed through evidence of their classroom teaching.
 This term (September 2020 to December 2020) has been challenging because of the global pandemic.
 All teaching has been mandated to be remote.
 My trainees first entered their school placements on 16th November.
-This has restricted the normal learning opportunities.
+This has restricted the normal practical learning opportunities.
 The remote situation has also lead to high tensions, anxiety and emotional distance.

 My reflections will focus on inclusion and interactions with remote learners in the context of teacher training.
 Teacher training courses have a wide variety of trainee diversity.
 Trainees could be fresh graduate with no industry experience though to late career changers.
-It is well documented that career changers have differing learning needs (Smardar et-al 2020, Troesch and Bauer 2017, Bullough 1990).
+It is well documented that career changers have differing learning needs (Smardar et-al 2020, Troesch and Bauer 2017, Bullough 1990, Furlong & Maynard 2012).

 The focus of my reflections will be on the following professional areas of activity:
 * (UKPSF-A2) Teach and/or support learning
 * (UKPSF-A4) Develop effective learning environments and approaches to student support and guidance

 The key measures I will be looking to analyse in my teaching are 'student emotional engagement'.
-Do my learners feel safe an secure in their ability to progress as learners.
+Do my learners feel safe and secure in their ability to progress as learners.

+I collected information from lesson observations, anonymous feedback forms, external organisations, professional standards documentation and scholarship.
+A subset of this material is reflected upon in this write-up.

 Micro-teach - Diagnostic questions